France sees red over Trump wine tax threat, cheaper vintages seen worst hit

 While wine is France’s second-biggest export after aerospace, some experts say the fact that Americans mostly import prestige wines from Burgundy or Bordeaux which are less sensitive to higher price tags should cushion the blow.

-“When you look into the details, you realise America is the first export market in value terms, but not in volume,” Eric Morain, a lawyer who specialises in the wine sector, told Reuters.
+“When you look into the details, you realize America is the first export market in value terms, but not in volume,” Eric Morain, a lawyer who specializes in the wine sector, told Reuters.

 “That means Americans drink French wines that are already expensive.
 I don’t think someone who’s able to buy a bottle for $100 or $150 will think twice before buying one at $180 or $200,” he said.